Docter60/vscode-terminal-for-ubuntu/README.md

 ## Known Issues

-None as far as I can tell.
-Please reach out to me on GitHub if you have any issues.
+Please reach out to me on GitHub if you have any issues that are not solved by the information provided below.

+### Error WSL not enabled
+Go to [this](https://docs.microsoft.com/en-us/windows/wsl/install-win10#troubleshooting) link and follow the instructions to enable WSL, then restart your computer.

 ## Release Notes

+### 0.0.2

+Minor edit to the documentation

 ### 0.0.1